v-finance/camelot/doc/sphinx/source/doc/forms.rst

 .. image:: ../_static/editors/NoteEditor.png

-A note on a form is nothing more than a property with the NoteDelegate as its delegate where the widget is inside a WidgetOnlyForm.
+A note on a form is nothing more than a property with the NoteDelegate as its delegate and where the widget is inside a WidgetOnlyForm.

+In the case of a Person, we display a note if another person with the same name allready exists :

 .. literalinclude:: ../../../../camelot/model/authentication.py
    :pyobject: Person